Asnikarp5/Rolling-dice/README.md

 Rolling dice game with two players is a classic game of chance that is easy to learn and fun to play.
 To begin the game, each player takes turns rolling a single dice, and the player with the highest number goes first.
 The first player then rolls  dice, and the sum of the numbers rolled determines their score.
 The second player then takes their turn, and the game continues in this manner.

+## Player
+ - Two player games
+ - You can change names
+ - It's show you which player win.

+## Buttons

+ - Edit button for write and change name.
+ - New game you can start new game.
+ - Roll for rolling dice you can see score in current box
+ - Hold for switch turn to other players
+ - Rules it's show how toplay game.

 ## Acknowledgements

  - [Awesome Readme Templates](https://awesomeopensource.com/project/elangosundar/awesome-README-templates)